buildpacks/rfcs/text/0000-execution-environments.md

 When using `Dockerfile`, it's common to create a separate one for other execution environments like `Dockerfile.test`.
 This makes the file clean and easy to read, but comes at the cost of duplicating setup/code.

 With Project Descriptor, this would remove the need for the `exec-env` key at the cost of replicating buildpack groups.
 It does bring a big benefit by easily unlocking the `builder` key in Project Descriptor to be specific to an execution environment.
-This would apply to any fields (not tables) that exist at the `[io.buildpacks]` level.
+This would apply to any fields (not tables) that exist at the `[io.buildpacks]` level like `include`/`exclude`.
 There are some other options if this is desired, where a new table could be created for hoisting fields into that would allow us to add the `exec-env` field.

 # Prior Art
 [prior-art]: #prior-art